guptaviha/Data-Cleaning-at-Scale-Part2/README.md

 **Reference Data creation**

-The folder *Reference Data* contains Refrence data for NGO names in NYC as well as PySpark script to create the same.
+The folder *Reference Data* contains Refrence data for Nonprofit names in NYC as well as PySpark script to create the same.
-Steps to create the same:
+Steps to create:

 1. Goto *ReferenceData* directory in Peel

 2. Run `spark-submit createReferenceData.py`

-3. Download result by running `hfs -getmerge NGONameReferenceDataset.csv NGONameReferenceDataset.csv`
+3. Download result by running `hfs -getmerge NonprofitNameReferenceDataset.csv NonprofitNameReferenceDataset.csv`

 **Team:**